touche-webis-de/touche-code/clef23/evidence-retrieval-for-causal-questions/baseline-pyterrier/README.md

 You can adapt/run the baseline notebooks locally locally with docker and can directly deploy and run it in [TIRA.io](https://www.tira.io/task/touche-2023-task-2).

-You can build this image your machine with this command:
+You can build this image on your machine with this command:

 ```
 docker build -t webis/tira-touche23-task-2-pyterrier-baseline:0.0.1 .